Avoid Content Duplication When Scaling a Content Site Fast

 }

-Astro static + Netlify-style _redirects:
+Astro static with a Netlify-style _redirects file:

 /articles/scale-ai-content-safely /articles/scale-content-with-ai-safely 301